acatone-git/TSP-CustomCollection/README.md

  ## Create / Naming a Collection

 - Download & extract the EasyCollection archive from the release page
-- Rename the extracted folder (EasyCollection) & the executable "Rename_&_Run" to whatever you wish to name your collection (Cozy Games, Best Fighting Games etc.)
+- Rename the extracted folder (EasyCollection) & the executable "Rename_&_Run.bat" to whatever you wish to name your collection (Cozy Games, Best Fighting Games etc.)
 - Run the newly renamed executable to set the name of your collection (ex.
 Cozy Games.bat)
 - Place your **uncompressed roms** & scraped images in the "Roms" folder (Check the *Supported Extensions* list)
 - Copy the new collection in the "Best" folder on the TrimUI Smart Pro